caijun/res4flu/README.md

 + **Latent period**
   - Definition: The latent period refers to the period of time between exposure to a disease with successful transmission and the onset of **infectiousness**.
   - Source: Milwid et al. (2016).
-  - Chinese: 潜染期*
+  - Chinese: 潜伏期

 + **Incubation period**
   - Definition: The incubation period is defined as the period of time between exposure to the disease (if transmission occurs) and the onset of **clinical symptoms**.
   - Source: Milwid et al. (2016).
-  - Chinese: 潜伏期
+  - Chinese: 潜育期

 + **Infectious period**
   - Definition: The infectious period is defined as the time interval in which the infected individual is capable of transmitting the disease.